metacpan/metacpan-cpan-extracted/distros/A/App-TimeTracker-Command-TellRemote/README.md

 add a hash named `tell_remote`, containing the following keys:

-### host
+### url

-The hostname of the server `Bot::FromHTTP` is running on.
+The URL where the webhook is running.
 Might also contain a special port number (`http://ircbox.vpn.yourcompany.com:9090`)

 ### secret

-A shared secret used to calculate the authentification token.
+An optional shared secret used to calculate the authentification token.
 The token is calculated like this:

     my $token = Digest::SHA::sha1_hex($message, $secret);

+If no secret is used, no token added to the request to the webhook

 # NEW COMMANDS